William J. Leggett: Later life

-After Rutgers, he attended New Brunswick Theological Seminary from 1872-1875.
+After Rutgers, he attended New Brunswick Theological Seminary from 1872 to 1875.

 In 1875, Leggett became a pastor, which was his occupation until 1917.
 He became a Licensed Classis of Hudson on May 24, 1875 and an Ordained Classis of Rensalear on May 31, 1875.
 He took post-graduate courses at New York University from 1889-1891.

-After 1917 he became the Vice President of the General Synod of the Dutch Reformed Church where he would serve until his death in 1925.
-He was Pastor of Reformed Churches in Albany, New York; Schodack Landing, New York, Claverack, New York, Belleville, New Jersey, and Nyack, New York.
-He was President of the Board of Superintendents of the New Brunswick Theological Seminary.
+After 1917 he became the vice president of the General Synod of the Dutch Reformed Church where he would serve until his death in 1925.
+He was pastor of Reformed Churches in Albany, New York; Schodack Landing, New York, Claverack, New York, Belleville, New Jersey, and Nyack, New York.
+He was president of the board of superintendents of the New Brunswick Theological Seminary.

 He helped compile a book on the Class of 1872, Class of 1872, Rutgers College, History to 1917.
-He helped compile the biographies for the Classical section and John Warne Herbert Jr. and another student helped compile the biographies for the Science section.
+He helped compile the biographies for the Classical section, and John Warne Herbert Jr. and another student helped compile the biographies for the Science section.

-He was married to Mary Eva Parsell on May 17, 1876 in New Brunswick, New Jersey.
+He was married to Mary Eva Parsell on May 17, 1876, in New Brunswick, New Jersey.

 Leggett died on October 28, 1925, in Nyack, New York, from a stroke.
 He was 77 at the time of his death.
 He was inducted into the Rutgers Athletics Hall of Fame in 1989.